onainsights/data-documentation/README.md

 # data-documentation
-Documentation for all data team processes and tools
+Documentation for all data team processes and tools.

+See the wiki for all details.